jan-sebastian-dzban/Cartoon-GAN/README.md

+All information can be found here: <a href="https://github.com/jan-sebastian-dzban/Cartoon-GAN/blob/main/Generative%20Adversarial%20Networks%20in%20Comic%20Art%20Design_paper.pdf">Link to the paper!</a>

 **Software Used**

 For the implementation, we utilized the Python language in version 3.7.12 [5] and GCCcore in version 8.3.0 (Debian 8.3.0-6).